 Round Five: Tech Salaries

 Waterloo’s lower cost of living is a bonus.
 Our average residential rental prices are almost 40% less than those in Austin and our average household spend on healthcare is 50% less than Austin’s.
-You can do more living for less money in Canada’s fastest growing community.
+You can do more living for less money in one of Canada’s fastest growing communities.

 Waterloo has significant advantages in talent, research productivity and cost compared to Austin.
 Yes, we are proud of our community, but the numbers speak for themselves.
-Want to find out who's already working in our ecosystem?
-Download our Artificial Intelligence Ecosystem Map, which list 130+ companies working on AI in our community:
+Want more detailed comparisons?

 Connect with us today to learn more about Waterloo’s incredible tech ecosystem.
 Like data?
 There's more where this came from!